How To Calm Hypervigilance & Stop Feeling On High Alert

 Black pair of headphones on a white bed

-When you listen to meditones with headphones, your brain responds by creating calm brain waves - similar to ones you produce during relaxation and restful sleep.
+When you listen to meditones, your brain responds by creating calm brain waves.
+Similar to ones you produce during relaxation and restful sleep.

 Which makes meditones an effortless way to calm hypervigilance.